-The interdisciplinary major in European studies (EUS) is designed for students who want to broaden their awareness of the European experience and to prepare for international careers or advanced study involving history, political science, economics, the fine arts, and/or literature.
-The program curriculum is designed to provide disciplinary breadth with cross-disciplinary expertise in a specialty of the student’s own choosing.
+The interdisciplinary major in European studies (EUS) is designed for students who want to broaden their understanding of European societies and to prepare for international careers or advanced study involving history, political science, economics, the fine arts, and/or literature.
+The program curriculum is designed to provide cross-disciplinary expertise in a specialty of the student’s own choosing.
 In consultation with the director of EUS, students select a major focus and specific courses that will fulfill the requirements for the major.
-This focus might consist of a thematic or comparative topic (such as culture and society in the 1920s, the 1960s, or the era of the French Revolution), a regional or sub-regional topic (e.g., European integration, the Iberian Peninsula) or the culture and society of a particular nation (e.g., France, Germany, Italy, Russia, Spain).
+This focus might consist of a thematic or comparative topic (such as Central European literature or Law and Economics in the European Union) or the culture and society of a particular nation (e.g., France, Germany, Italy, Russia, and Spain).
 In addition to the core requirements, majors enroll in relevant courses in the Social Sciences and Humanities, and take a foreign language of the student’s choice.

 Most EUS majors also participate in one of the Vanderbilt study abroad programs in Europe and/or reside in the McTyeire International House on campus.
-Both experiences have proven to be immensely useful in preparing students for future careers with international awareness.
+Both experiences help students prepare for careers in an increasingly interconnected world.
 The EUS minor entails 18 hours of coursework with the usual concentration and distribution requirements.
-Additional options allow students to combine their EUS major with one of the language and literature majors (French and European Studies, German and European Studies, Italian and European Studies, Russian and European Studies, Spanish and European Studies, or Spanish, Portuguese, and European Studies).
+Additional options allow students to combine their EUS major with one of the languages and literature majors (French and European Studies, German and European Studies, Italian and European Studies, Russian and European Studies, Spanish and European Studies, or Spanish, Portuguese, and European Studies).

 Recently Offered Courses

 Given the program’s emphasis on both breadth and depth, the EUS curriculum offers its majors a diverse array of course options.
-Some recent examples include: European Culture and Society, The Idea of Europe, The European Union, European Cities, West European Politics, Music in the Age of Beethoven and Schubert, The Holocaust, Religion and Politics in Modern Europe 1648-Present, Berlin in the 20th Century: A Mapbox Project, From Romanticism to Symbolism, Italian Renaissance Art, Contemporary Philosophy, Jews in Russian Culture, and Literature of the Spanish Golden Age.
+Some recent examples include: European Culture and Society, The Idea of Europe, Conspiracy Theories in Europe and the United States, The European Union, European Cities, West European Politics, Music in the Age of Beethoven and Schubert, The Holocaust, Religion and Politics in Modern Europe 1648-Present, Berlin in the 20th Century: A Mapbox Project, From Romanticism to Symbolism, Italian Renaissance Art, Contemporary Philosophy, Jews in Russian Culture, and Literature of the Spanish Golden Age.

 Other Special Opportunities